DanielFDA/Battleship/README.md

   }
 ```

-This function works pretty similarly to how the player's one does, difference is that instead of evaluating the div that's being clicked, it will choose one randomly (I wanted to improve this to make the AI smarter but didn't have enough time, better explained in the Thoughts section.)
+This function works pretty similarly to how the player's one does, difference is that instead of evaluating the div that's being clicked, it will choose one randomly (I wanted to improve this to make the AI smarter but didn't have enough time, better explained in the Thoughts section.).

-Now for the last big function we have the winConditions
+Now for the last big function we have the winConditions.

 ```js
   function winConditions() {